mehulagg/gitlab/doc/raketasks/backup_restore.md

 ```

 If there's a GitLab version mismatch between your backup tar file and the
-installed version of GitLab, the restore command will abort with an error
+installed version of GitLab, the restore command aborts with an error
 message.
 Install the [correct GitLab version](https://packages.gitlab.com/gitlab/),
 and then try again.